newtmex/xHousing/README.md

 2.  **xHousing Contract**: [Link to code](./contracts/x-housing)

-    The [XHousing Contract](./contracts/x-housing) is the main contract for the xHousing ecosystem.
-    This contract owns and deploys xProject contracts which will represent the properties owned and managed by the xHousing project.
-    The management of ecosystem users will also be done in this contract.
+    The [xHousing](./contracts/x-housing) contract is the main contract for the xHousing ecosystem.
+The management of ecosystem users will is done in this contract.
+User referrals, staking and governance is done here.
+Collection of staking rewards is also done here.

     Deployment: [erd1qqqqqqqqqqqqqpgqxaz0puawlrgazrq2d0qg58thd776fjaz0fusy7eqgv](https://devnet-explorer.multiversx.com/accounts/erd1qqqqqqqqqqqqqpgqxaz0puawlrgazrq2d0qg58thd776fjaz0fusy7eqgv)